 Codecks vs Jira

-Why deal with complicated enterprise tools that were created for organizations, which have different processes, challenges and cultures than game companies?
+Why deal with complicated enterprise tools created for organizations that have different processes, challenges and cultures than game companies?
 Codecks is the best choice for gamedev.

 Less options, more Joy